UI customization guide

 Group avatar

-On each conversation in the various lists of conversations in the inbox, Unblu displays the context person's avatar.
-This can be confusing if there are several participants in a conversation.
+In the various lists of conversations in the inbox, each conversation sports the context person's avatar.
+This can be confusing if there are more than two participants in a conversation.

-If you’d rather display a neutral group avatar when there are more than two participants in a conversation, enable the configuration property com.unblu.conversation.ui.enableGroupConversationAvatar.
+If you’d rather display a neutral group avatar, enable the configuration property com.unblu.conversation.ui.enableGroupConversationAvatar.
 When you do, Unblu displays an avatar with the user group icon .
-The same avatar is used in conversation tab in the Agent Desk top bar and the conversation list in the Visitor UIs.
+The avatar is used in both the conversation tab in the Agent Desk top bar and the conversation list in the Visitor UIs.

 When the agent hovers over the avatar, Unblu displays a tooltip telling them how many other participants are in the conversation.
 To customize the tooltip, edit the text property com.unblu.conversation.ui.groupConversationAvatarTooltip.